Accenture/EcoSonar/EcoSonar-SonarQube/README.md

 mvn clean package -Durl=#EcoSonar-API-URL
 ```

-filling the url field will allow you to request directly the EcoSonar-API through environment variable.
-You do no longer need to modify EcoSonar code.
-EcoSonar-API-URL should be replaced in local by `http://localhost:3000` and by the EcoSonar API Url for a deployed version.
+EcoSonar-API-URL should be replaced in local by `http://localhost:3000` and by the EcoSonar API URL for a deployed version.

 ### Install Sonarqube Plugins